 A registered teacher from Moreton Bay EEC will be responsible for the day's program.
-A minimum of one Moreton Bay EEC or Theatre-in-Education staff member will be provided for each class group.
+A minimum of one Moreton Bay EEC teacher will be provided for each group.

-Schools are required to supply a minimum of one class teacher per class group.
+Schools are required to supply a minimum of one class teacher per group.